EdCharbeneau/Foundation5MVC/Foundation5MVC/App_Readme/Foundation_readme.md

 ﻿#Installation Instructions

 ##1.
-Update the Layout

-Open the /Views/_ViewStart.cshtml
-Change the Layout to _Foundation.cshtml like the example below:

-    @{
-        //This is the default MVC template
-        //Layout = "~/Views/Shared/_Layout.cshtml";

-        //This is the Foundation MVC template
-        Layout = "~/Views/Shared/_Foundation.cshtml";
-    }

-##2.
-Replace the default theme

-2a.
-Once the ViewStart has been updated.
-Replace the default Index.cshtml:

-Rename `~/Views/Home/Index.cshtml to Index.cshtml.exclude` **or delete the file**
-Rename `~/Views/Home/Foundation_Index.cshtml` to `Index.cshtml`
+Remove the Bootstrap package

-2b.
-Next, remove the default Bootstrap style:
+1. Remove the default Bootstrap style:

 From the package manager console run **`PM> Uninstall-Package Bootstrap`**

 Rename `~/Content/Site.css` to `Site.css.exclude` **or delete the file**

-##3.
-Automatic Bundling and Minification

-Open the `/App_Start/BundleConfig.cs`
-Add the following bundles:

-            #region Foundation Bundles

-            bundles.Add(Foundation.Styles());

-            bundles.Add(Foundation.Scripts());

-            #endregion

-##4.
+##2.
 You are now ready to begin building your MVC project using Foundation.

 ####Related Nuget packages
 Want to rapid prototype and wire frame directly from code using Html Helpers?